itaywe1998/EcoEvolution/Code_Diary.md

 I think this is a good place to stop, so i will have tommorow some cherry picked examples for the article.

+one last thing that can be done is to find the dbar limitation along the feasable vbar.Maybe the border is more complex and while I low dbar the critcal vbar will shift, which complicates but now with 1 minute runs it is more reasonable.

+Pa attention that when setting vbar=1e-2 then dbar fails even in the hight it was in before (just to be absolutly clear, Precise fails with both vbar,dbar set to 0.01!) so there is a thing of too much vbar (maybe the species get too comfy and won't be rewarded by the equations to move?
+It needs to be verified)

+So yeh, for Precise2 factor=500 breaks the simulation (I can see no physical reason to it, but I will check the behaviour of the results more closly).
+In practical terms, vbar can't be indecisvly high.
+Nothing that can be realed to an extreme shift in temprature or population gradually decreasing happened, so I will have to conclude the upper limit to vbar dbar is solely computational at the moment.

+Tried to keep vbar * dbar const over different divider/multiplier values.
+Once exceeded the lower limit for factor failed, so vbar means something on its own.
+As for dbar, for simplicity we will look at it as an enabling property, and maybe later investigate for its relation to T .
+I expect it to be dependent of my choice for patches number L, but needs to be checked.

 ```